 You will complete a dissertation of 15,000 words on an approved topic relevant to your stream subject, chosen in consultation with a supervisor.
 Most of the dissertation research and writing takes place in the third term and into the summer.

 To be eligible you need to apply to the MSc in Archaeology programme through the usual application system in the preceding November or January application round.
-There is no separate application form for the bursary.
-If you are offered a place on the programme you will be automatically considered for shortlisting for one of the bursaries.
+There is no separate application form for the award.
+If you are offered a place on the programme you will be automatically considered for shortlisting for one of the awards.

-Bursaries will be awarded to the strongest applicants who demonstrate:
+Awards will be offered to the strongest applicants who demonstrate:

 - motivation for and understanding of the proposed area of study,

 - sound reasons for applying to the School of Archaeology, the MSc in Archaeology and your chosen stream, and

 - evidence that your academic ability and focus are suited to the demands and nature of the degree.

 Applicants will normally be notified if they have been successful by the start of April.
 At this point an acceptance of the award is expected within a couple of weeks.

 Successful applicants are asked to inform the School of Archaeology of any other offers of financial support for the purpose of their studies at Oxford.
 Adjustments to the value of the award may be made to take account of these.